-There is not much left to remember Lethbridge’s Chinatown by, but emerging local artist and alumna Angeline Simon (BFA ’18) is looking to uncover the forgotten memories of a formative time in local history.
+There is not much left to remember Lethbridge’s Chinatown by, but emerging local artist and alumna Angeline Simon (BFA - Art ’18) is looking to uncover the forgotten memories of a formative time in local history.

 Angeline’s artwork is featured as the new exhibition in the University of Lethbridge Art Gallery’s satellite space, the Christou Gallery.
 Titled A Glimpse into Chinatown, Angeline is showcasing images of the architecture in Chinatown, along with archival texts and objects that address anti-Asian racism in Lethbridge.